cirrina/ctg-rnaseq/README.md

+## v1.1 to-d0
+- nexflow log file
+save the final nextflow log =, e.g. 2021_076.nextflow.log.complete to the ctg save (ctg-qc) directory

+- Picard RnaSeqMetrics. does not support rRNA intervals file.
+Error.

+- remove rnaseq primer/driver etc from ctg-drivers.
+These are now included in project script.

+- add the ctg-interop foldder to ctg-multiQC run. dont think it is....?
+OR Maybe, fix so that interop/runfolder is run in ctg-multiqc also for pooled runs,

+- add parameter-controlled text sections for Propject Delivery.
+References should here be changed according to assay, and correct parameters should be reflected?

+- Rscript. force replace - to _ (not space as is now)

+- samplesheet original. not in ctg-save folder

 ## v1.0 to-do
 + Add 'Rattus norvegicus' references to ls4
 + Add 'Rattus norvegicus' species file paths in nextflow.config

 file(ctg_save_dir).mkdir()